Nahum Chapter Two

 We see how the people of Nineveh trust in their military as they rush to defend the city against God.
 The scene is now set for God to display His power in the face of the most feared army of the day.
 It is much the same today as many nations threaten the country of Israel but it will be a great opportunity for God to show that He takes care of His people.

-The river gates are thrown open and the palace collapses.
+The gates of the rivers are opened, and the palace melts away.

 In the Battle of Nineveh, the Tigris River reached flood stage and actually took out a section of the wall and caused the collapse of the palace.
 This can serve to remind us that God is in control of all things and He can even make the rivers do His will.